HeliumEdu/platform/README.md

 Once the project has been built and migrations applied, the Platform can be started in a few different ways.
 For quick and easy local development, see the "Local Development" section below, which uses in-memory databases and a dev server for easy debugging.

-To emulate a production environment, use the Vagrant box, available in the `server-configuration` project.
+To emulate a production environment, use the Vagrant box, available in the `deploy` project.
 This is the recommended way to develop and test the Platform, as it is quick and easy to setup, and it fully emulates a production environment—the Vagrant environment is provisioned in the same way staging and production environments are deployed, using Ansible scripts.